alecthomas/waffle/README.md

 This example illustrates several aspects of Waffle:

 - How to set defaults for flags by passing the flags as keyword arguments to either `main()` or `run()`.
 - The use of the convenience Injector modules `AppModules` and `WebModules`, which install commonly used modules for applications and web applications, respectively.
+See [below](#available-modules) for details.

 - Use of the `@transaction` decorator to wrap requests in an SQLAlchemy transaction.